-I tried hard to think of a place but could not right away.
-She gave me a fierce look like she was waiting and expecting me to come up with a good idea.
-I finally thought about the spruce tree.
+I tried hard to think of a place but couldn’t right away.
+She gave me a fierce look like she was waiting for me to come up with a good idea.
+I finally thought about that “spruce” tree.

 I walked over to it and she followed me.
-I moved a big low needle covered branch aside, and then a second one, to where an open space was on the ground by the trunk between those two and other low branches.
+I moved a big low branch with lots of needles, and then a second one, to where an open space was on the ground by the trunk between those two and other low branches.
 It was dark in there and the ground was covered with needles that had fallen off the tree and turned brown.

 “Now close the branches and see if you can see me”, she said from inside.